Fluxanoia/LectureNotes/readme.md

 ### Incomplete

-The following notes are incomplete and will remain so for the foreseeable future (due to the impact of CoViD-19 on my second year examinations).
+The following notes are incomplete and will remain so for the foreseeable future (due to the impact of coronavirus on my second year examinations).
 They are even more likely to contain errors and inconsistencies than the other notes.

 * Year 2 / Symbols, Patterns and, Signals